johnbe4/getSeoSitemap/README.md

 You will be able to fix all internal an external wrong links giving a better surfing experience to your clients.<br><br>
 Instructions<br>
 1 - after download the repository, remeber to rename the folder fron getSeoSitemap-master to getSeoSitemap.<br>
+2 - copy the getSeoSitemap folder ina protected zone of your server.<br>
-2 - all links of your website must be setted to absolute links ( including always http:// or https:// ).<br>
+3 - all links of your website must be setted to absolute links ( including always http:// or https:// ).<br>
     That is very important because search engines do not like relative links and that prevent negative issues.<br>
     Only using absolute link you are 100% sure how the link will be treat by search engines, browsers etc.<br>
-3 - create tables getSeoSitemapExec and getSeoSitemap running in order query 1, query 2 and query 3 in your phpMyAdmin.<br>
+4 - create tables getSeoSitemapExec and getSeoSitemap running in order query 1, query 2 and query 3 in your phpMyAdmin.<br>
     Do that only the first time and only once.<br>
-4 - set all user constants and parameters.<br>
+5 - set all user constants and parameters.<br>
-5 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.<br>
+6 - on your server cronotab schedule the script once each day prefereble when your server is not too much busy.<br>
     A command line example to schedule the script every day at 7:45:00 AM is:<br>
     45 7  *    *    *    php /path/sites/host/var/web/secure/getSeoSitemap/getSeoSitemap.php<br><br>
 Notice<br>